Skip to Content

 In graduate school, classes are generally smaller, with more discussion and interaction between students and professors.
 You’ll also be expected to take more initiative in your learning, with less hand-holding and more independent study.

-Choosing Between Undergraduate and Graduate Studies
+Undergraduate Studies Graduate Studies

 Frequently Asked Questions